bombkiml/beech-api/README.md

 	Beech call Express server
-	  $ node beech                                The Express server start, you can config app_port in `./config/config.js`
+	  $ node beech                                The Express server start, you can config app_port in `app.config.js`

 	The following commands are available:

-	Generater endpoints
+	Generater endpoints & models
 	  $ node beech -g|generate {endpointsName}       Create a new endpoints
 		                                           - new endpoints
+						           - new .spac (unit test)
+	  $ node beech -g|generate {modelsName} --model  Create a new models
 		                                           - new models
-						        - new spac

 #
 ### # Development